 Hatsukame

-As the Japanese onomatopoeia for dryness karakara suggests, this is a super-dry sake with a sake meter value of +10.
-In contrast to the dry mouthfeel, the taste profile is balanced with a lower acidity allowing some of the elegant sweetness inherent in Tojo Yamada Nishiki to shine through.
+As the Japanese onomatopoeia for dryness karakara suggests, this is a super-dry sake.
+In contrast to the dry mouthfeel, the taste profile is balanced with a lower acidity allowing some of the elegant sweetness inherent in the rice Tojo Yamada Nishiki to shine through.

 Sliding down the throat like pristine water, it is the perfect sake to slowly savor a few glasses of together with food.